 Defining your sustainability program has myriad benefits.
 Working through these questions will help you review your sustainability program and identify any gaps or weaknesses that need to be addressed.
 Once you have the answers, your organization is better equipped to target prospective customers and include your sustainability program as a strong selling point.
 These answers can also serve as an internal training tool that will quickly get employees up-to-speed on your sustainability initiatives and help bolster buy-in across the organization.

-To learn more about how to incorporate a sustainability program for your organization, click here and enter the password accruent to watch the free recorded webinar, “Planning for Sustainability.”
+To learn more about how to incorporate a sustainability program for your organization, enter the password 'accruent' to watch the On-Demand webinar, “Planning for Sustainability”.